mcbunkus/mcbunkus/content/blog/simple-kalman-filter.md

 {{<toc>}}

-I think Kalman filters are one of the most underappreciated topics in engineering.
 In my time as an aerospace undergrad, the most exposure I got was a 15 minute PowerPoint presentation until I took a state estimation class my senior year.
 Before then, I tried to write a filter for the apogee control system in Auburn's